cunhalima/comclash/README.md

     $ make bclean

-### Comparing the unmodded generated EXE with the original CDSHOCK.EXE:
+### Comparing the unmodded generated EXE with the original CCLASH.EXE:

     $ make compare